-This coconut flour chocolate cake is an easy, healthy keto chocolate cake with a chocolate ganache and only 4 grams of net carbs per slice.
+This coconut flour chocolate cake is an easy, healthy, gluten-free keto chocolate cake with a chocolate ganache and only 4 grams of net carbs per slice.
 The perfect keto chocolate birthday cake is also dairy-free and you can serve it to all your paleo friends too!

 There are many occasions all year round for making good cakes, birthday parties, anniversaries, engagement parties, etc. I’ve shared with you recently on of my favorite cake recipe, a layer keto vanilla birthday cake and it’s already very popular.
 So I decided to share another recipe I like very much.
-Say hello to my coconut-flour chocolate cake.
+Say hello to my coconut flour cake.

 Coconut flour chocolate cake a keto and dairy-free birthday cake